Dollar Bank: Market expansion

 On September 20, 1984, The Dollar Savings Bank acquired Continental Federal Savings and Loan Bank and offered banking services to the Cleveland, Ohio, area.
-In a deal brokered by the Federal Savings and Loan Insurance Corporation, The Dollar Savings Bank acquired the troubled Cleveland-based thrift and within two years, a combination of government guarantees against losses and new investment returned Continental to profitability.
-That same year, Continental's name was changed to Dollar Bank and The Dollar Savings Bank was renamed to "Dollar Bank".
+In a deal brokered by the Federal Savings and Loan Insurance Corporation, The Dollar Savings Bank acquired the troubled Cleveland-based thrift, and within two years, a combination of government guarantees against losses and new investment returned Continental to profitability.
+That same year, Continental's name was changed to Dollar Bank, and The Dollar Savings Bank was renamed to "Dollar Bank".
 Dollar Bank began offering term loans, lines of credit and Credit cards in 1986.

 The first Dollar Bank Loan Center was opened in Murrysville, Pennsylvania, on January 18, 1994.
 Dollar Bank's "Win-Win Home Equity Adjustable Rate Loan" was launched as the first loan of its kind in March 1994.
 Dollar Bank became the 16th bank in the country to offer online banking via the Internet in March 1997.
-Dollar Bank initiates the Freedom ATM Alliance surcharge free network, a group of 29 banks that joined on January 4, 1999.
+Dollar Bank initiated the Freedom ATM Alliance surcharge-free network, a group of 29 banks that joined on January 4, 1999.
 The goal of the Alliance is to provide surcharge-free ATM alternatives to customers.
 Banks entering the Alliance agree not to surcharge the customers of any other Alliance member at their ATMs.

+On June 28, 2016, Dollar Bank announced that they had agreed to merge with Virginia-based Bank @lantec.
+Both institutions are mutual banks.
+Dollar Bank retained all Bank @lantec employees and continued to operate all four Virginia bank offices.
+Dollar Bank's asset size grew to over $7.5 billion.